mgr098/simulated-drone-flight/README.md

 # simulated-drone-flight

 This project contains a script which remotely controls a simulated ANAFI drone in the Parrot Sphinx simulator using the Olympe SDK.
-The script will fly the drone around and take some pictures.
-Once the flight is finished and the drone has landed, the script will download all media files from the drone into a temporary folder locally.
+The script will fly the drone around and take some photos.
+Once the flight is finished and the drone has landed, the script will download all media files from the drone into a local temporary folder.

 ## Prerequisites